nicomaz/nicomaz/README.md

 ### Hey!
 I'm Nico

-🌟 I'm a Junior Software Developer with experience in JavaScript, React, React Native, Typescript, PSQL, HTML & CSS among other things!
+🌟 I'm a Junior Software Developer working mainly with Python/Django & JS/React

-🌟 I've just finished the MVP of my portfolio, check it out!

 ### You can contact me
 📞 On **[LinkedIn](https://www.linkedin.com/in/nicolamazuryk/)** !
 Feel free to drop a message